emilybrooks/emilybrooks.github.io/tms.md

 ##    Bloom Palace

-Class:

-		Kiria Sage

 Carnage:

 		Tsubasa Karura (equip)
 		^check how many fujin forces you have
-		Kiria Asclepius (don't equip)
+		Itsuki Exalted Falchion +1 (if you can craft it now)(power it up if tiki asks)

+If you need to get either the fujin force or the argent habit, go into area of memories. otherwise skip ahead and go to illusory dolhr

 ##    Illusory Area of Memories

 Warp to second relief

-get argent habit (if you didn't have one before) get fujin force (if you don't have one) need at least 3 6-star prestige
+get an argent habit
+get a fujin force
+need at least 3 6-star prestige

 Traport
 Heal at vending machine

-##    Bloom Palace

-Carnage:

-		Itsuki Exalted Falchion +1 (you can power it up if tiki asks)
+Craft the exalted falchion if you didn't before

 ##    Illusory Dolhr